 Conclusion

 The US government should not have allowed recent airline mergers between United and Continental, along with Delta and Northwest.
 But they did, and now consumers are paying a heavy price.
 But what’s also different is the airline business models.
 Europeans are more willing to fly very cheap if it means paying extra snacks, beverages and seat assignments.
-It’s better to pay $7 for a soda and snack ifย we want it, then $100 to have it *included* in the price.
+It’s better to pay $7 for a soda and snack if we want it, then $100 to have it *included* in the price.

 Companies like Ryanair also make money by advertising on the overhead baggage compartments and even selling scratch off lottery tickets.
 The model isn’t for everyone, but we miss dirt cheap air travel, and we miss living in Europe.
+The more incredible places we visit, including traveling to all 27 EU countries and every nation in the former Yugoslavia, the more European destinations we add to our list!

-1. Great points, guys!
+Great points, guys!
 I’m sure I would miss all of these things too if I had to leave Europe tomorrow.
 I would also miss walking everywhere–even though at first it seemed like a pain, I have really come to embrace it.

 Being so close to Belgium, do you miss the chocolate and beer as well?

-1. Hey Cassandra, thanks for commenting!
+Hey Cassandra, thanks for commenting!
 Yes, the walking!
 I lost so much weight in the first couple months of moving to Amsterdam from Tampa by walking home with bags of groceries.
 In Tampa we drove everywhere and the pounds on the Alex half really added up.
 We live in the city in Boston so we try and also walk a fair bit here- we don’t own a car and manage well between public transport, walking and zipcar.
 But yes, most places in the USA are not very pedestrian or bicycle friendly.

 And yes, we got so into Belgian beer while living in Amsterdam!
 It was so cheap and sadly after 3 and 1/2 years we got a little sick of it.
 But then we moved to Ireland, and were able to appreciate it again because we drank it less frequently.
 We also really enjoyed the beer on our recent trip back!
 And the Belgian chocolate, waffles and fries…Wow.
-Luckily the chocolates are easy to transport and we brought a lot of Cรดte d’Or chocolate bars in our luggage which we’ve been enjoying pretty much every night since returning, lol.
+Luckily the chocolates are easy to transport and we brought a lot of CΓ΄te d’Or chocolate bars in our luggage which we’ve been enjoying pretty much every night since returning, lol.

-1. Uff, lugging liquids is the WORST.
+Uff, lugging liquids is the WORST.
 I definitely wish I had a car for supermarket trips!

 Ha, how funny that you two were all beer-ed out after 3.5 years!
 Although, Ireland has its fair share of beer, for sure.